fhdhsni/The-Secret-Life-of-Objects/README.md

   ]
 ```

-It returns `"Kilimanjaro....5895.Tanzania....."` I replaced spaces with `.` to make it visually more clear.
+It returns `"Kilimanjaro....5895.Tanzania....."` I replaced spaces with `.` to make it visually clearer.

 `blocks` is an array of arrays.
-Each inner array will be a cell in finale table.
+Each inner array will be a cell in the final table.
 For e.g if `rowNum == 0` (so it's our header) blocks is.

 ``` javascript